origraph/origraph.js/documentation/ClassesStreamsAndTokens.md

 Only yields unique values the first time they're encountered.

-`map` is optional; if included, it should be the <a href="#about-named-functions-and-streams">name</a> of a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) (may be `async`) that `yield`s the unique, promoted items.
+`map` is optional; if included, it should be the <a href="#about-named-functions-and-streams">name</a> of a [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) (may be `async`) that `yield`s the raw, unique, promoted items.
 This is useful, for example, in cases where we would want to wrap a promoted string value inside an object, in order to add attributes (via `reduceInstances`).
 If omitted, the first unique item is yielded as-is.
 It will be called with these parameters:
-- `item` The item yielded by the previous token
+- `wrappedItem` The wrapped item yielded by the previous token
-- `path` An array containing each result leading up to `item`, yielded by each preceding token. `path[0]` is the root object, and `path[path.length - 1]` is `item`.

-`hash` is optional; if included, it should be the <a href="#about-named-functions-and-streams">name</a> of a function that returns a unique string that represents the item, so that the algorithm can tell if it has already been seen.
+`hash` is optional; if included, it should be the <a href="#about-named-functions-and-streams">name</a> of a function that returns a raw, unique string that represents the item, so that the algorithm can tell if it has already been seen.
 Default behavior is to use [md5](https://www.npmjs.com/package/blueimp-md5).
-It will be called once for each item yielded by `map`:
+It will be called once for each raw item yielded by `map`:
-- `item` The result of `map`
+- `rawItem` The not-yet-wrapped result of `map`
-- `path` An array containing each result leading up to `item`, yielded by each preceding token. `path[0]` is the root object, and `path[path.length - 1]` is `item`.

-`reduceInstances` is optional; if included, it should be the <a href="#about-named-functions-and-streams">name</a> of a function that adds some kind of aggregate information, like a count, to the originally yielded item.
+`reduceInstances` is optional; if included, it should be the <a href="#about-named-functions-and-streams">name</a> of a function that adds some kind of aggregate information, like a count, to the originally yielded, wrapped item.
 This function is called every time an additional match is encountered, with these parameters:
-- `yieldedItem` The originally-yielded item
+- `originalWrappedItem` The originally-yielded, wrapped item
-- `newMatchItem` The new item that matches the original
+- `newRawItem` The new, raw item that matches the original
-- `path` The path leading up to `newMatchItem` (except for `newMatchItem`, the path should be identical to the one originally encountered with `yieldedItem`)

 **Note:** As `reduceInstances` can mutate the originally-yielded item, it's important to be aware that samples can change **after** they have already been consumed / rendered / etc!
-The only way to know if an item is stable is if the sampling process has completed.
+To detect this, client applications should listen for `update` events on the wrapped item.

 #### Examples
 ```js